What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 The Cheshire Cat replied, "That depends a good deal on where you want to get to."
 Alice replies, "I don't much care where."
 The Cheshire Cat says, "Then it doesn't much matter which way you go."

-Much like Alice, if you don't know where you want to go with your business, there isn't much point in trying to create a budget or a plan.
+Much like Alice, if you don't know where you want to go with your business, there isn't much point in creating a budget or a plan.

-On the other hand, if you have thought through your desire for the future of your business, then budgets, plans, and goals are essential to ensure you get there.
+On the other hand, if you have thought through your desire for your business's future, then budgets, plans, and goals are essential to ensure you achieve them.

 The optimal marketing strategy will have marketing spending that can comprise between 10% and 25% of a company's revenue.
-Given the magnitude of this expense category, it is essential that you have a well-considered plan to guide your budget.
+Given the magnitude of this expense category, you must have a well-considered plan to guide your budget.

 The budget allocates your valuable capital deliberately.

 The lifeblood of any company is its cash flow.
-Failure to carefully allocate this scarce resource can result in a sub-optimal return on capital and the destruction of value for the business.
+Failure to carefully allocate this scarce resource can result in a sub-optimal return on capital and the destruction of the business's value.

 It creates a foundation to measure growth and success.

-Your small business marketing budget sets the foundation for calculations for return on investment for marketing and advertising expenses.
-If you have a loose or poorly planned marketing budget, it will be difficult to calculate ROI accurately and consistently.
+Your small business marketing budget sets the foundation for calculating the return on investment for marketing and advertising expenses.
+If your budget is loose or poorly planned, it will be difficult to calculate ROI accurately and consistently.

-Often businesses have a very disciplined approach to managing manufacturing input costs, distribution costs, wages, and other operating expenses.
-The marketing budget should receive the same level of discipline and planning as is used for these other expense categories.
+Businesses often take a very disciplined approach to managing manufacturing input costs, distribution costs, wages, and other operating expenses.
+The marketing budget should receive the same level of discipline and planning as these other expense categories.

 Marketing, and especially digital marketing, can be measured very accurately.
-Using readily available marketing technology, a small business can easily gain insight into the performance, attribution, and effectiveness of the advertising budget.
+A small business can easily gain insight into the advertising budget's performance, attribution, and effectiveness using readily available marketing technology.
+Understanding the customer journey is crucial for accurate marketing attribution and ROI calculations.

 How do I create a marketing budget?